Corporate Governance

 • Performance-linked monetary remuneration → commitment to results

-• Stock-based remuneration → perspective of shareholders
+• Stock-based remuneration → sharing the perspective with shareholders

-The amount of remuneration, etc. of Directors and Audit & Supervisory Board Members in fiscal 2024
+The amount of remuneration, etc. of Directors and Audit & Supervisory Board Members in fiscal 2025

 Classification Amount Paid (¥ million) Breakdown by remuneration type (¥ million) Number of Directors and Audit & Supervisory Board Members Paid